progpjs/progpjs/README.md

 #1 - BunJS with 135905 req/sec
 #2 - DenoJS with 120302 req/sec
 #4 - ProgpJS with 94261 req/sec
-#5 - NodeJS ? ... is scratching
+#5 - NodeJS ? ... is scratching (near the 250 clients)

-Here the drop in performances is du to the fact that I can optimize the code further, while pure C++ project can.
+Here the drop in performances is du to the fact that I can't optimize the code further, while pure C++ project can.
+This drop is limited, the performance slow down gradualy but slower when the number of concurrent requests raise.

 > **Round 3, 1500 clients:**
 #1 - DenoJS with 99199 req/sec
 #2 - ProgpJS with 79421 req/sec

-This test allows to see that ProgpJS is very stable, even when been bombarded.
-His speed is stable (it don't drop suddenly) and his memory usage is stable (about 50Mo).
+This test allows to see that ProgpJS is very stable, even when been bombarded with a lot of connexion.
+His speed is stable (it don't drop suddenly) and his memory usage is stable (about 80Mo here).

 > **Round 4, 1500 clients while using a special version:**
 #1 - ProgpJS with 169441 req/sec
 #2 - DenoJS with 99199 req/sec

-Here it's not the same code since Go works as a cache.
-It calls my javascript on the first call and serve the result for the others call.
-It's easy to this with ProgpJS, allows us to go over what a pure javascript solution code can do.
+Here it's not the same code since Go intercept the http call, check a cache and call the javascript only when the cache is empty.
+It's easy to this with ProgpJS, which allow us to go over what a pure javascript solution can do.

 ## Roadmap of ProgpJS

-I haven't a roadmap today, but it very possible that I add support for the QuickJS engine which is another javascript runtime.
+I haven't a roadmap today, but I'm starting a new project where I will need to use the QuickJS engine which is another javascript runtime.
 It's much more light than V8, and it can be a lot faster than v8 when using short-lived scripts.
-(QuickJS is slower to execute but his overall speed is faster, since it takes much less time to start executing script).
+QuickJS is slower to execute but he his a lot faster to start, doing that the overall speed is better for solutions where starting a lot of small scripts.
-I anticipated this possibility when writing the v2 of ProgpJS, where I added support for multi-context: possibility to run a script in a separate memory space.

 About Node.js compatibility I'm adding more and more support.
-I have added support for main functions in "process" and "os" packages, the "path" package, and I'm working on the "fs" package.
+I have functions when I need them, the exception being the module "fs" where I added a lot a functions (without testing them), mainly in order to detect functionality that was missing in ProgpJS core.
+Most of the functionalities in the packages "process" and "os" are supported, while the package "path" is fully compatible.
+The package "fs" is work in progress.
 I'm planing to add support for stream, which will allows to mix Go and javascript streams.

 ## How to start

 ### The "samples" project

-ProgpJS is a toolbox for Go developer and it's why it don't have an executable like Node.js.
+ProgpJS is a toolbox for Go developer and it's why it doesn't have an executable like Node.js.
 The best way to start with ProgpJS is to clone the "samples" project [(link)](https://github.com/progpjs/samples) which is fully commented and very simple to understand.
-It show you how to start and customize the javascript engine and how to expose your Go functions.
+It show you how to start, how to customize the javascript engine and how to expose your Go functions.

-### Compiled vs Dynamic mode  vs Plugin mode
+You can read the file README.md of this project, which explains you how to create your fist project and use one of the 3 execution mode: compiled mode, dynamic mode or plugin mode.

-ProgpJS works by generating Go and C++ code in order to hide all the technical complexity, while integrating things allowing ProgpJS to be much faster than what hand made code could do.
+Compiled mode - ProgpJS works by generating Go and C++ code in order to hide all the technical complexity, while integrating things allowing ProgpJS to be much faster than what hand made code could do.
 It automatically rebuilds himself when a change is detected, doing the whole process simple and automatic.

-Another execution mode has been added and is the default execution mode.
+Plugin mode - Another execution mode has been added and is the default execution mode.
 It allows to use Go plugin functionalities which are something like DLL for windows.
 It's very interesting because the file libv8.a is near 100Mb, and it's why ProgpJS is very slow to rebuild when you are updating your code (about 5 secondes on my Macbook Air).
 When compiled as a plugin, it's less than one second.

-#### How to enable compiled mode?
-It's automatically enabled when you fill the environment variable PROGPV8_DIR with the path of the directory containing the sources of progpV8Engine.

-#### How to enable dynamic mode?
-It's enabled when the environment variable PROGPV8_DIR isn't set.
-It's why it's the default mode, since this env var is missing when starting a new project.

-#### How to enable the plugin mode?

-With the "samples" project, you have to execute the script "createPlugin.sh" which build the file "../_plugins/progpV8.so".
-Once done you must delete the file "linkV8Engine.go" in order to avoid V8 as a static library (or rename it "_linkV8Engine.go").
-The idea is that Go will add V8 inside the executable if some of your code use the project progpV8Engine.
-Here by deleting the file "linkV8Engine.go" you remove the only one links with the project progpV8Engine.
-And since V8 inside found inside your executable, the engine will automatically search it outside.

-> With plugins mode, you have to use this compilation flag for your projet: " -gcflags='all=-N -l' ".
-This flags allows to use the same ABI (internal libraries) when debugging or executing without debugger.
-Without that it would not be possibly to start the debugger.
+Dynamic mode - This mode is what ProgJS enavle when he don't find the source code of the project ProgpV8Engine.
+It uses reflection to known how too call our Go function, which is slow.

 ## How to debug?

+ProgpJS implements the debugger protocol which allow to debug your javascript code with the debugger of the Chrome browser.
-When using the sample project, the javascript debugger is enable by setting the environnement variable "PROGP_DEBUG" to 1.
+When using the "samples" project, you can enable the javascript debugger by setting the environnement variable "PROGP_DEBUG" to 1.
 Once started in debug mode a message is printed in the console, asking you to open the url "chrome://inspect/#devices" in Chrome browser.
 Once done you can click on "Open dedicated DevTools for Node" to open the debug window.

-> The debugger is limited and can only debugger the first script executed with ProgpJS (which is the only one in most project).
-It's a limitation of the V8 debugger which is build for Node.js and only execute one script.
+> The debugger is limited and can only debug the first script executed with ProgpJS (which is the only one in most project).
+It's a limitation of the V8 debugger layer build for Node.js, which only use one script and don't support executing other script inside other execution spaces (called isolate here).

-> The debugger don't work anymore if you close and reopen his windows.
-No workaround is possible.

 ## Some little samples